StephanieLarocque/ift6266_project/README.md

 I tried implementing a joint loss L = a * Lrec + (1-a) * Ladv, where Lrec is the reconstruction loss used in previous model and Ladv is an adversarial loss obtained by a discriminator that takes the generated images and the true images as input.
 After a couple of minibatches, the discriminator loss (Ladv) goes to NaN, so that stops the training.
 I tried a lot of things to avoid that problem, without success.

+The purpose of this new joint loss is to take advantage of both GANs and L2 reconstruction :
+- L2 reconstruction gives a smooth border and rights colors, but is very blurry
+- GANs give sharp results but sometimes abstract details and missing smooth borders.

 ### 1. Label smoothing
 As proposed in a few papers, labels smoothing for the true images is a good way of preventing the discriminator to have a bad gradient.
 Instead of using: loss_fake = binary_crossentropy(fake_images, 0)